 29LT Azer is drawn with extreme refinement and low pen contrast that conveys a modern and friendly outlook.
 The typeface combines simple lines with careful detailing to create a serious yet approachable mood.
 Azer is amicable and serious without being conformist.
 The typeface combines charm, simplicity and consideration.
 The light weights of the type family are easy to read in long blocks of copy, while the heavy weights imply strength and seriousness which makes them suitable for display-text such as titles and slogans.
 The slanted styles give the type family an added typographic voice for highlight or emphasis.

 The standard styles retain a balance between calligraphic angular cuts and unadorned construction.
 The contrast in the letters was complemented with strong cuts and edges to give the font a crispy robust attitude.
-Letterforms were given innovative letter structures inspired the calligraphic makeup but drawn in a contemporary approach.
+Letterforms were given innovative letter structures inspired by calligraphic makeup but drawn in a contemporary approach.
 The Arabic ligatures are intended to enhance the script’s ‘friendliness’, and friendly is after all, what Azer means in Arabic.

 The slanted styles are redrawn based on fast hand-gestures and not merely slanted from the standard fonts.
 The stems are slanted while the counters are round and smooth.
 In the Arabic character set, the terminals are curvy with open-ended bowls and smooth baseline links.
 They are a set of free-spirited styles that can accompany the standard set for a change of text tone, or may stand alone as a casual copy text or delightful display text.
 The slanted styles in the Latin script are the cursive set of fonts that is known as “true-italics” which are based on a stylized form of quick calligraphic handwriting.
 The name “slanted” was adopted instead of “italic” for the inclined styles because in Arabic typography and calligraphy the term, italic, does not exist.